-- You claimed an amount on line 305 for that dependant, or you could have if you did not have a spouse or common-law partner and if the dependant did not have any income. - The dependant was your or your spouse's or common-law partner's parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew, or niece, and you claimed an amount on line 306 or 315 for that dependant, or you could have if he or she had no income and had been 18 years of age or older in 2015.
+- You claimed an amount on line 305 of Schedule 1 for that dependant, or you could have if you did not have a spouse or common-law partner and if the dependant did not have any income. - The dependant was your or your spouse's or common-law partner's parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew, or niece, and you claimed an amount on line 306 or 315 of Schedule 1 for that dependant or you could have if he or she had no income and had been 18 years of age or older in 2016.

-You cannot claim the unused part of this amount if the spouse or common-law partner of the person with a disability is already claiming the disability amount or any other non-refundable tax credit (other than medical expenses) for the person with a disability.
+You cannot claim the unused part of the disability amount if the spouse or common-law partner of the person with a disability is already claiming:

+- the disability amount on line 326 of Schedule 1; or - any other non-refundable tax credit (other than medical expenses) for the person with a disability.

-If you or anyone else paid for attendant care, or for care in a facility, special rules may apply.
+If you or anyone else paid for attendant care or for care in a facility, special rules may apply.
 For more information, see Guide RC4065, Medical Expenses.

-Do you have to pay child support? - You cannot claim the disability amount transferred from a dependant for a child for whom you had to pay child support.
-However, if you were separated from your spouse or common-law partner for only part of the year because of a breakdown in your relationship, special rules apply.
+Do you pay child support? - You cannot claim the disability amount transferred from a dependant for a child for whom you had to pay child support.
+If you were separated from your spouse or common-law partner for only part of the year because of a breakdown in your relationship, special rules apply.

 Did you and another person support the same dependant? - You can split the claim for that dependant.
-However, the total of your claim and the other person's claim cannot exceed the maximum amount for that dependant.
+The total of your claim and the other person's claim cannot be more than the maximum amount for that dependant.

-You may also be able to transfer an amount for a supplement if your dependant was under 18 years of age at the end of the year and was eligible for the disability tax credit (DTC).
+You may also be able to transfer an amount for a supplement if your dependant was:

+- under 18 years of age at the end of the year; and - eligible for the DTC.